 Where to stay at Shenandoah National Park FAQ

 There are three options for where to stay within Shenandoah National Park: Skyland, Big Meadows Lodge and Lewis Mountain Cabins.
-These unique places to stay give you unique access to Shenandoah’s scenic overlooks and trails, including the iconic Appalachian Trail.
+These places to stay give you unique access to Shenandoah’s scenic overlooks and trails, including the iconic Appalachian Trail.

 In addition, several gateway towns dutifully serve Shenandoah National Park.
 Popular towns with hotels near Shenandoah National Park are from north to south Front Royal, Luray, Harrisonburg, Waynesboro and Charlottesville.